iurii-chernigin/audio-streaming-data-platform/kafka/README.md

 bin/kafka-topics.sh --bootstrap-server localhost:9092 --list
 # Information about a specified topic
 bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic listen_events
+# You can check if there are some events in a specific topic
+kafka-console-consumer.sh --bootstrap-server localhost:9092 --from-beginning --topic listen_events
 ```

 ## Best Practices